gamedevware/charon/docs/advanced/commands/data_backup.rst

      # remote server
      --dataBase "https://charon.live/view/data/My_Game/develop/"

+--credentials
+   The API key used to access remote server in case of `--dataBase` being URL.

 --output
    Path to a backup file.
 If the file exists, it will be overwritten.
 The directory must already exist.
    Alternatively, you can output to `Standard Error <https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)>`_,